Great Sandy National Park

 Great Sandy National Park is a coastal national park in the Fraser Coast Region, Queensland, Australia.

 Geography

 The park features untouched beaches, large sand dunes, heathlands, rainforests, swamps, creeks, freshwater lakes and mangrove forests.

 Great Sandy National Park is divided into two sections.
 The Cooloola Recreation Area section is situated on the coast between Noosa Heads in the south and Rainbow Beach in the north and covers 184,000 ha.
-The Fraser Island (also known as K'Gari and Gari) section encompasses almost all of the world's largest sand island, which is situated north of Rainbow Beach, covering 56,000 ha.
+The K'Gari section (formerly known as Fraser Island) encompasses almost all of the world's largest sand island, which is situated north of Rainbow Beach, covering 56,000 ha.

 Environment

 Birds

 The land within the park is classified by BirdLife International as the Cooloola and Fraser Coast Important Bird Area because it supports a large population of black-breasted buttonquails as well as many bush and beach stone-curlews, green catbirds, regent bowerbirds, mangrove honeyeaters, and pale-yellow robins.
 Cooloola is also home to the eastern ground parrot and has one of the last coastal populations of the emu.